Mirra Andreeva vs. Anastasia Pavlyuchenkova: Prediction and Match Betting Odds | China Open

 Mirra Andreeva vs. Anastasia Pavlyuchenkova Trends and Insights

-- In the WTA Tokyo, Japan Women Singles 2023 (her most recent tournament), Pavlyuchenkova was taken down in the semifinals by No. 19-ranked Veronika Kudermetova, 6-7, 7-6, 3-6.
+- Pavlyuchenkova is coming off a 6-7, 7-6, 3-6 loss to No. 19-ranked Veronika Kudermetova in the semifinals at the WTA Tokyo, Japan Women Singles 2023.

-- In her 27 matches over the past year across all court types, Andreeva has played an average of 20.1 games.
+- Andreeva has played 20.1 games per match in her 27 matches over the past 12 months (across all court surfaces).

-- Andreeva has played 20.5 games per match in her eight matches on hard courts over the past year.
+- On hard courts, Andreeva has played eight matches over the past year, totaling 20.5 games per match while winning 52.4% of games.

-- Pavlyuchenkova has averaged 21.9 games per match in her 24 matches played in the past year across all court types, while winning 51.9% of the games.
+- Pavlyuchenkova is averaging 21.9 games per match in her 24 matches played in the past 12 months across all court types, winning 51.9% of those games.

-- Pavlyuchenkova has averaged 21.9 games per match and 9.4 games per set in 12 matches on hard courts in the past 12 months, winning 49.4% of those games.
+- Pavlyuchenkova is averaging 21.9 games per match and 9.4 games per set in 12 matches on hard courts in the past 12 months.

-- This is the first time that Andreeva and Pavlyuchenkova have gone head-to-head in the last five years.
+- Dating back to 2015, Andreeva and Pavlyuchenkova have not played against each other.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.